-The vehicle's size and weight affects its safety in severe collisions.
-In general, larger vehicles are safer than smaller, lighter ones in crash performance.
+The vehicle’s size and weight affect its safety in severe collisions.
+In general, larger vehicles are safer than smaller, lighter ones in terms of crash performance.
 Relative to their population on the road, small cars have an occupant fatality rate that is twice as high as larger vehicles.

 Seat belts, airbags, and head restraints are all designed to make deceleration as safe as possible for passengers in a collision.
 Otherwise, occupants will suffer a “secondary collision,” or impact the inside of the vehicle.
 Secondary collisions are the primary cause of injury in car crashes.
 Seat belts or lap/shoulder belts allow occupants to decelerate with the safety cage while crumple zones absorb most of the crash forces, minimizing secondary collisions.

-Airbags and lap/shoulder belts together are very effective, but there are circumstances when inflating airbags have caused serious injuries-even deaths.
-The risk occurs if you're on top of, or very close to, an airbag when it first begins to inflate.
+Airbags and lap/shoulder belts together are very effective, but there are circumstances when inflating airbags have caused serious injuries and even death.
+The risk occurs if you’re on top of, or very close to, an airbag when it first begins to inflate.
 Using belts correctly and choosing a proper seating position can eliminate serious airbag injury risk without sacrificing the benefits.

 Drivers should always use belts and sit with the center of the chest at least 10 inches away from the steering wheel.
 Belted drivers potentially at risk of serious airbag injury are the few sitting very close to the wheel.
 Airbag injury risk is lower in vehicles made in 1998 and later models because automakers have redesigned most of their airbags using less powerful inflators.
 Some automakers also have reduced inflation injury risk with dual deployment thresholds.

-Find Out If Your Vehicle Manufacturer Is Liable
+Find Out If Your Vehicle Manufacturer May Be Liable For Your Injuries

 If you were seriously injured in a car collision, your vehicle’s structural design may be at fault.
 Rather than adhering to federal safety standards, many courts hold manufacturers responsible for using every available technology to make vehicles safer for consumers.
 To find out if your vehicle manufacturer or deal can be held liable for your injuries, contact The Ferraro Law Firm, P.A.